There’s a widely believed myth going around that XLT on a Ford truck means “Extra Long Truck.”

 What Does XLT Stand For On Ford Trucks?

-XLT stands for Extra Luxurious Truck.
+XLT stands for Extra Lavish Truck.
 In 1970, the top-trim-level Ford F-100 Ranger was designated as the XLT.
-Today, a second-hand model in good condition might fetch around $30,000 to $50,000.
+Today, a used model in pristine condition might fetch around $30,000 to $50,000.

 Depending on the age, era, and model generation, an XLT package brings various upgrades.
 These can be internal and external and could include a larger engine, comfier seats, or carpeted floors.